University of North Carolina at Chapel Hill: History

 From the late 1990s and onward, UNC-Chapel Hill expanded rapidly with a 15% increase in total student population to more than 28,000 by 2007.
-This is accompanied by the construction of new facilities, funded in part by the "Carolina First" fundraising campaign and an endowment that increased fourfold to more than $2 billion within ten years.
+This was accompanied by the construction of new facilities, funded in part by the "Carolina First" fundraising campaign and an endowment that increased fourfold to more than $2 billion within ten years.
 Professor Oliver Smithies was awarded the Nobel Prize in Medicine in 2007 for his work in genetics.
 Additionally, Professor Aziz Sancar was awarded the Nobel Prize in Chemistry in 2015 for his work in understanding the molecular repair mechanisms of DNA.

 In 2011, the first of several investigations found fraud and academic dishonesty at the university related to its athletic program.
 Following a lesser scandal that began in 2010 involving academic fraud and improper benefits with the university's football program, two hundred questionable classes offered by the university's African and Afro-American Studies department came to light.
 As a result, the university was placed on probation by its accrediting agency in 2015.
 It was removed from probation in 2016.

 That same year, the public universities in North Carolina had to share a budget cut of $414 million, of which the Chapel Hill campus lost more than $100 million in 2011.
 This followed state budget cuts that trimmed university spending by $231 million since 2007; Provost Bruce Carney said more than 130 faculty members have left UNC since 2009., with poor staff retention.
 The Board of Trustees for UNC-CH recommended a 15.6 percent increase in tuition, a historically large increase.
 The budget cuts in 2011 greatly affected the university and set this increased tuition plan in motion and UNC students protested.
 On February 10, 2012, the UNC Board of Governors approved tuition and fee increases of 8.8 percent for in-state undergraduates across all 16 campuses.

 In June 2018, the Department of Education found that the University of North Carolina at Chapel Hill had violated Title IX in handling reports of sexual assault, five years after four students and an administrator filed complaints.
 The university was also featured in The Hunting Ground, a 2015 documentary about sexual assault on college campuses.
 Annie E. Clark and Andrea Pino, two students featured in the film, helped to establish the survivor advocacy organization End Rape on Campus.